Scientists & Staff

-Current ResearchMy research highlights strategies and tools for reconciling urban development with conservation.
-I use a socio-ecological approach to improve fundamental understanding of key ecological processes in urban systems, with a focus on wildlife.
+Current ResearchMy research highlights strategies and tools for reconciling urban development with biodiversity conservation.
+I use a socio-ecological approach to improve fundamental understanding of key ecological processes in human-dominated landscapes, with a focus on birds, pollinators and ground arthropods.
 Current studies:

 - Explore how wildlife responds to alternative yard management regimes to test whether altering green space managment behaviors can maximize benefits for urban biodiversity while delivering ecosystem services.
 This research is part of the American Residential Macrosystem project.